 But, it is time to get rid of that stigma, and listen to what the experts want everyone to know about postpartum depression.

-According to WebMD risk factors for PPD include a history of postpartum depression, poor support from family, partner, and friends, being under a lot of stress including financial or family problems, or having a sick or colicky newborn.
+risk factors for PPD include a history of postpartum depression, poor support from family, partner, and friends, being under a lot of stress including financial or family problems, or having a sick or colicky newborn.
 Other risk factors include physical limitations or problems after childbirth, a history or family history of depression, bipolar disorder, previous bouts of premenstrual dysphoric disorder (PMDD), which is the severe type of premenstrual syndrome (PMS).
+4 PPD Doesn't Discriminate

 Even though it does increase the risk of postpartum depression, PPD doesn't only strike women with a history of mental illness, nor does having a history of mental illness guarantee that someone will experience PPD.
 Chase tells me that, "PPD affects working moms, stay-at-home moms, married or single moms, wealthy moms, poor moms, moms of all different ages and ethnic backgrounds."